MicrosoftDocs/learn/learn-pr/azure/store-and-share-with-azure-files/includes/3-create-azure-files.md

 There are two steps to creating Azure file shares.
 The first step is to create a storage account, choosing the correct options.
 The second step involves creating the file shares themselves.

-After you've reviewed all the options, you're going to propose to the finance company that they use a Geo-redundant storage (GRS) account.
-This provides the highest level of resilience for the stored files.
-You'll use this storage account and create files shares for reports and application data.
+After you've reviewed all the options, you're going to propose to the finance company that they use a geo-redundant storage (GRS) account.
+This type of account provides the highest level of resilience for the stored files.
+You'll use this storage account and create file shares for reports and application data.

 In this unit, you'll see how to use Azure CLI commands to create the storage account you need.
-Then you'll learn how to authenticate with Azure and persist credentials to allow the company's satellite offices to maintain connections to the file shares.
+You'll learn how to authenticate with Azure and persist credentials to allow the company's satellite offices to maintain connections to the file shares.

 ## Create a storage account with Azure CLI